NasserMalibari/pneumonia/README.md

     python3 models/neural_net/neural_net.py

-Note this will take longer if running the first time to generate mirrored images, see 4.3
+Note this will take longer if running the first time to generate mirrored images, see 4.3 in the report

 ### Decision Tree